dangaffa/SpaceAppendix/README.md

 **CLPS**: Commercial Lunar Payload Services, unmanned lunar landing program by NASA

 **EELV**: Evolved Expendable Launch Vehicle, program designed to select the next generation of launch vehicles for the US Air Force

+**ILRS**: International Lunar Research Station, planned Chinese-centric lunar base, also the name of a multinational agreement for participation in the program, a la Artemis Accords

 **NSSL**: National Security Space Launch, evolution of EELV